ellysh/bash-programming-from-scratch/manuscript/BashShell/extra-features.md

 0< README.txt
 ```

-**Command substitution** is substituting the command result where it was called.
-When the interpreter encounters the `$(` and `)` characters, it executes the command enclosed between them and substitutes its output.
+We have used the **command substitution** Bash mechanism to embed one command into another one.
+When the shell encounters the `$(` and `)` characters, it executes everything enclosed between them.
+Then Bash inserts the output of the executed command instead of the `$(...)` block.

-Because of the command substitution, Bash executes our `echo` call in two steps:
+Bash executes our `echo` call in two steps because of the command substitution.
+These are the steps:

-1. Pass the contents of the `README.txt` file to the standard input stream.
+1. Pass the `README.txt` file's contents to the standard input stream.

-2. Print data from the standard input stream with the `echo` command.
+2. Print data from the input stream on the screen.

-Please take into account the execution order of the substituted commands.
-The interpreter executes commands and inserts their results in the order they follow.
-Only when all substitutions are done, Bash executes the resulting command in its entirety.
+Please take into account the execution order when invoking the command substitution.
+Bash executes sub-commands and inserts their results in the order they follow.
+Only when all substitutions are done, Bash executes the resulting command.

-The next `find` call leads to the error due to a commands order mistake:
+The following `find` call demonstrates a typical mistake when using the command substitution:
 {line-numbers: false, format: Bash}
 ```
 $ find / -path */doc/* -name README -exec echo $(0< {}) \;
 ```

-It prints the following error message:
+This command should print the contents of all found files.
+However, it leads to the following Bash error:
 {line-numbers: false, format: Bash}
 ```
 bash: {}: No such file or directory
 ```

-This command should print the contents of all the files that the `find` utility found.
-But we get an error from Bash instead.

-The problem happens because the "0< {}" command is executed before the `find` utility call.
-Because of it, Bash tries to redirect the contents of the file named `{}` to the standard input stream.
-But there is no file with such a name.
+The problem happens because Bash executes the "0< {}" command before calling the `find` utility.
+When executing this command, the shell redirects the file called `{}` to the input stream.
+However, there is no file with such a name.
 We expect the `find` utility substitutes the brackets `{}` by its results.
-It does not happen because the utility is called after executing the "0< {}" command.
+It does not happen because these results are not ready yet.

-If you replace the `echo` command by the `cat` utility, it solves the problem.
-The `find` call would look like this:
+Replace the `echo` command with the `cat` utility.
+It solves the problem.
+Then you get the following `find` call:
 {line-numbers: false, format: Bash}
 ```
 find / -path */doc/* -name README -exec cat {} \;